128technology/docs/docs/about_supported_platforms.md

 ## Platform Support

+The support provided by 128 Technology

+### Support for 128T on Certified Platforms

-128 Technology will update the [Platform Compatibility Guide](marisa.please.provide) with new platform platforms that have been tested and certified.
+128 Technology will update the [Platform Compatibility Guide](marisa.please.provide) with new platforms that have been tested and certified.
 General Support for selected new platform technology (such as servers, processors, chipsets, and add-in cards) is based on 128 Technology's discretion.

-If a specific server, storage array, or device is not listed on the Systems Compatibility Guide, please contact 128 Technology to determine plans for supporting the platform combination for the 128T.
+If a particular platform configuration is not listed on as a certified by the 128T Certification Program, please contact 128 Technology to determine plans for certification of the platform for the 128T.

+### Support for 128T on Compatible Platforms
 128 Technology will assist customers in problem analysis to determine whether or not the technical issue is related to the third-party platform or software.

 If the root cause is believed to originate from a third-party vendor's product for which 128 Technology does not maintain a cooperative support relationship, the customer is required to open a support request with the third-party vendor's support organization.

+### Support for 128T on Incompatible Platforms